Fragtality/PilotsDeck/README.md

 <br/>

 A general Word on **Condition Handling**: You can have as many Conditions you need on a Manipulator, each using a different Variable/Comparison/Value.<br/>
-BUT: You can not do any **individual Logic between** the Conditions.
+BUT: You can't do any **individual Logic between** the Conditions.
 Either they must all be true (logical AND) -or- when the Checkbox *Trigger Manipulator when any Condition is true ...* is checked, at least one needs to be true (logical OR).<br/>
 Note that per Default, an empty List of Conditions is considered as "false" - meaning the Manipulator will never be triggered (some Manipulators allow to be Condition-less).

 <br/>